cargo-deny

 # The default lint level for `default` features for crates that are members of

 # the workspace that is being checked.
-This can be overriden by allowing/denying
+This can be overridden by allowing/denying

 # `default` on a crate-by-crate basis if desired.